How to Get a Mortgage

 - Suspended – this is quite common.
 The underwriter needs more documentation or clarification on a particular subject.

-In the case of a suspend decision, either the processor or loan officer will get in touch with the borrower.
+In the case of a suspended decision, either the processor or loan officer will get in touch with the borrower.
 The borrower may be asked to provide a more recent paystub, explain a large bank deposit, or get a written explanation of their commission structure.
 Regardless of the reason, the borrower will need to be prepared to answer the questions and provide the documents needed by the lender.

 The underwriter also determines if the home is valued correctly.
 The title search is reviewed to make sure that the current owner of the home has nothing preventing them from legally selling the property to you.